-3.4 State the benefits of dynamic risk assessment in situations where physical intervention is used • Dynamic risk assessment - used to: assess threat and risks of assault to staff and harm to others through a decision to use physical intervention or not evaluate options available and inform decision whether to intervene, when and how identify when assistance is needed continuously monitor for changes in risks to all parties during and following an intervention inform decision to de-escalate use of force and/ or withdraw 3.5 State how to manage and monitor a person's safety during physical intervention • Monitor and manage the subject: observe fully the risk factors (situational and individual) ensure that nothing impedes the subject's ability to breathe or their circulation - checking airway - breathing - circulation (ABC) Actions to take: if the person is unconscious but is breathing and has no other life-threatening conditions, place subject in the recovery position commencing CPR/ defibrillator should only be performed when a person shows no signs of life or when they are unconscious, unresponsive and not breathing or not breathing normally (in cardiac arrest, some people will take occasional gasping breaths - they still need CPR at this point) if the person is breathing and conscious, talk to the subject and listen, take seriously and act on their concerns and especially if they say they are struggling to
+3.4 State the benefits of dynamic risk assessment in situations where physical intervention is used Dynamic risk assessment - used to: assess threat and risks of assault to staff and harm to others through a decision to use physical intervention or not evaluate options available and inform decision whether to intervene, when and how identify when assistance is needed continuously monitor for changes in risks to all parties during and following an intervention inform decision to de-escalate use of force and/ or withdraw 3.5 State how to manage and monitor a person's safety during physical intervention Monitor and manage the subject: observe fully the risk factors (situational and individual) ensure that nothing impedes the subject's ability to breathe or their circulation - checking airway - breathing - circulation (ABC) Actions to take: if the person is unconscious but is breathing and has no other life-threatening conditions, place subject in the recovery position commencing CPR/ defibrillator should only be performed when a person shows no signs of life or when they are unconscious, unresponsive and not breathing or not breathing normally (in cardiac arrest, some people will take occasional gasping breaths - they still need CPR at this point) if the person is breathing and conscious, talk to the subject and listen, take seriously and act on their concerns and especially if they say they are struggling to

-3.6 State the responsibilities of breathe as people can still speak when experiencing positional asphyxia or other form of medical distress act on 'red flags': effort with/ difficulty in breathing blocked airway and/ or vomiting passivity or reduced consciousness non-responsiveness signs of head or spinal injury facial swelling evidence of alcohol or drug overdose blueness around lips, face or nails (signs of asphyxia) high body temperature (profuse sweating/hot skin) exhaustion confusion, disorientation and incoherence hallucinations, delusions, mania, paranoia bizarre behaviour extreme fear high resistance and abnormal strength employ de-escalation (calming and/ or distraction) techniques if a medical emergency is suspected - release immediately and call first aider/ emergency services provide emergency services with a briefing that includes anything known about the person affected that may help their assessment and treatment.
-Include details of any restraint including the method and duration 3.6 State the responsibilities of all involved during a physical intervention • All staff (as an individual or a team member or team leader) involved in a physical intervention have a responsibility to ensure the safety of persons during and after the intervention Responsibilities include:
+State the responsibilities of breathe as people can still speak when experiencing positional asphyxia or other form of medical distress act on 'red flags': effort with/ difficulty in breathing blocked airway and/ or vomiting passivity or reduced consciousness non-responsiveness signs of head or spinal injury facial swelling evidence of alcohol or drug overdose blueness around lips, face or nails (signs of asphyxia) high body temperature (profuse sweating/hot skin) exhaustion confusion, disorientation and incoherence hallucinations, delusions, mania, paranoia bizarre behaviour extreme fear high resistance and abnormal strength employ de-escalation (calming and/ or distraction) techniques if a medical emergency is suspected - release immediately and call first aider/ emergency services provide emergency services with a briefing that includes anything known about the person affected that may help their assessment and treatment.
+Include details of any restraint including the method and duration 3.6 State the responsibilities of all involved during a physical intervention All staff (as an individual or a team member or team leader) involved in a physical intervention have a responsibility to ensure the safety of persons during and after the intervention Responsibilities include:

-duty of care to the subject at all times (during and after restraint) duty of care to colleagues respecting the dignity of the subject providing appropriate care for any person who appears to be injured or at risk challenging unnecessary and excessive use of force by colleagues Supporting colleagues: switch roles within the team where appropriate monitor staff safety monitor the subject and if you have any concerns for their wellbeing inform colleagues contain the immediate area and manage bystanders monitor the situation and communicate with others e.g. staff from other agencies 3.7 State the responsibilitie immediately following a physical intervention ·
+&gt; duty of care to the subject at all times (during and after restraint) &gt; duty of care to colleagues &gt; respecting the dignity of the subject &gt; providing appropriate care for any person who appears to be injured or at risk &gt; challenging unnecessary and excessive use of force by colleagues • Supporting colleagues: &gt; switch roles within the team where appropriate &gt; monitor staff safety &gt; monitor the subject and if you have any concerns for their wellbeing inform colleagues &gt; contain the immediate area and manage bystanders &gt; monitor the situation and communicate with others e.g. staff from other agencies 3.7 State the responsibility immediately following physical intervention ig a > duty of care to the subject at all times (during and after